Krakow Itinerary

 Hit the iconic highlights in a single day: Main Market Square, St. Mary's Basilica, Wawel Castle, and pierogi in Kazimierz.
 Perfect for layovers and quick city breaks.

-View Itinerary2-Day Krakow Itinerary
+View Royal Itinerary2-Day Krakow Itinerary

 Old Town and Wawel Castle on day one, Kazimierz and Wieliczka Salt Mine on day two.
 Covers the Royal Route, Jewish Quarter, street food, and underground wonders.

-View Itinerary3-Day Krakow Itinerary
+View Royal Itinerary3-Day Krakow Itinerary

 The complete Krakow experience with a day trip to Auschwitz-Birkenau or the Tatra Mountains, deep dives into Kazimierz, Nowa Huta, and all the hidden gems.

-View ItineraryKrakow Travel Guides
+View Royal ItineraryKrakow Travel Guides

 Food Guide